 He leaned forward to whisper, his eyes widening and squinting at the same time.

 “I have a theory, Father.”
-He poured a double brandy.
+He grabbed the bottle and poured a double scotch.
 “Let me know what you think.”

+Nolan’s gaze fell on the almost empty bottle of Macallan 18, but he was more looking through it, than at it.
 “We’re in the last days.
 It took me a while to accept it, but here it is.”
-He started to chuckle.
+He chuckled.
 “It also took me awhile to realize there is no Antichrist.
-Just like there is no 2nd coming of the Messiah.
+Just like there is no second coming of Christ.
 They don’t exist.”
 He smiled.
 “At least, not separately.”

-Father Albert’s bewildered gaze was now, more of a surprise; not of wonder, but of ‘How did he figured it out?’
+Father Albert’s bewildered gaze was now more of a surprise; not of wonder, but of acknowledgement.
+This moment was playing out exactly how he expected.

 “You still with me?”

-“What if God’s Judgment was a test?
-What if he sent a literal ‘Judge‘, imbued with the same potential for good and evil as the rest of us?
-But she was given the power to lift the Human Race to Heaven, or damn it to Hell?
-What if she was to be born and live here with us, and in that time experience all that’s good and evil in us.
-And after that time, she’d have to make a decision.”
+“What if God’s judgment was to send a literal ‘Judge‘, imbued with the same potential for good and evil as the rest of us?
+But also given the power to lift the Human Race to Heaven, or damn it to Hell?
+What if.. she was to be born to live and grow here with us, and in that time experience all that’s good and bad in us.
+And when the time came, she’d have to make a decision.”

 “That’s right, Father.”
-Nolan finished off this second brandy.
-“Who she’d become would the what we are; touched by the goodness in our hearts, or tainted by the darkness we also carry.
+Nolan finished off his scotch.
+“Who she’d become would be what we are; touched by the goodness in our hearts, or tainted by the darkness in our collective souls.
 She’d be Judgment Incarnate.”

 “And where do you stand in this… Holy War, Nolan? “

 “Hell if I know.”
 He answered with a slight chuckle.
 “I’m just as lost as the kid.
-But what I do know is that no one’s going to get their hands on her.
+But what I do know is that no one will get their hands on her.
 Not with me around.”

-This time, Nolan grabbed the brandy bottle and took a swig.
+This time, Nolan grabbed the scotch bottle and took a swig.

 “Well, we can discuss this after you two get some rest.”

-Father Albert began to rise from his seat.
-With a lightning quickness, Nolan reached across the table and grabbed the Father’s wrists; binding them to the table.
+Father Albert rose from his seat.
+With lightning quickness, Nolan reached across the table and grabbed the Father’s wrists; binding them to the table.

 “I’m not finished,” he said with a snarl.
 “I need you to send a message to whoever you’re working for.”